csiu/coursework-stat545/homework/hw10-data-from-the-web.md

 ## The data
 The source of this data comes from **The Lost and Pound**: *helping lost pets since 2005* at http://lost.quiggle.org

+In the [FAQ section of their website](http://lost.quiggle.org/faq.html), they also mentioned:

+> **17. How do you find stuck pets?**
+> The basic answer is by randomly typing in names and checking if they are in the pound.
+Yes that's right, trial and error!

 And if you have not guessed it by now, given that I used the term “shoyru”, “pet” and “quiggle”, this data is about [Neopets](https://en.wikipedia.org/wiki/Neopetsneo), a virtual pet website available at http://neopets.com.
 In particular this data describes the species, colour, and sex of pets abandoned to the pound available for adoption.

 **Backtrack to why this dataset**